Stormyman290/Portfolio-Blazor-Project/README.md

 # Portfolio Blazor Project
- A portfolio made using Microsoft Blazor
+A portfolio and comic site made using Microsoft Blazor

 ## License